huagailuowen/TSF-MLHW/README.md

 2. train_original_only = true, --in_len 720 --out_len 168 --seg_len 24 --itr 5(average the 5 iterations)
 mse:0.40162321925, mae:0.4358305633068
-(may induce the overfitting of the model or the extra feature can help the model to learn the trend and seasonality of the time series better)
+(may induce the overfitting of the model or the extra feature can help the model to learn the trend and seasonality of the time series better.
+We know that the crossformer model is very sensitive to the input data, noise and lack of data can cause the model to overfit to the input data, leading to poor performance in the evaluation process.
+In our hybrid training process, we push the model to learn the trend and seasonality of the time series by using the extra feature, not only focus on the original features.
+This may be a good way to improve the performance of the model.)

 3. train_original_only = false, --in_len 720 --out_len 720 --seg_len 24 --itr 1
 mse:0.4677826117, mae:0.4860403665